Disability Discrimination Lawyer Dallas

 Can I request a leave of absence to address health issues related to my disability?

 Yes.
 The Family Medical Leave Act (FMLA) allows workers to take up to 12 weeks of unpaid leave per year for any health or household needs.
 You do not need to take all 12 weeks at once and can instead use FMLA leave intermittently when needed.
-If you company denies your use of vacation, sick days, or FMLA leave, it's worth discussing your situation with a disability discrimination lawyer.
+If your employer denies your use of vacation, sick days, or FMLA leave, it's worth discussing your situation with a disability discrimination lawyer.

-Another Client on Their Experience Dallas-Fort Worth Workers Can Trust Employment Lawyer Dan A. Atkerson for Help
+Dallas-Fort Worth Workers Can Trust Employment Lawyer Dan A. Atkerson for Help